 Any member of the academic community who has evidence of academic dishonesty should report his or her suspicion and evidence to the faculty member of the student(s) believed to be in violation of the policy.
 The faculty member is then responsible for responding, and if she or he has adequate evidence, may file an Academic Dishonesty Violation Report with the Student Conduct Officer.

 If an instructor discovers a case of academic dishonesty, he or she may impose whatever penalty is deemed appropriate by the faculty member, given the standards and expectations shared with students in that course (including but not limited to rewriting assignments, failure on the assignment, or failure in the course).
 The faculty member’s syllabus policies will establish how the violation will be handled in his or her own classroom if the student does not contest that a violation has occurred.
 In addition, the faculty member’s syllabus policies will establish how the violation will be handled in his or her own classroom if the Academic Integrity Board confirms that a violation has occurred..

 The Student Conduct Officer will keep on file all Academic Integrity Violation Report forms.
 When a new report is received, the Student Conduct Officer will review the record to determine if the student has any other academic integrity violations on file.
-A first offense will be filed, but no action will be taken by the University unless the student chooses to dispute the charge, at which time the Student Conduct Officer will call for a hearing of the Faculty-Student Conduct Board.
-If the student has two or more violations on file, the Student Conduct Officer will automatically call for a hearing of the Academic Integrity Board, and the faculty member may be asked to submit further documentation of the violation.
+A first violation will be filed, but no action will be taken by the University unless the student chooses to dispute that a violation has occurred.
+If a student disputes that a first violation of this policy has occurred or the student has more than one violation on file, the Student Conduct Officer will call for a hearing of the Academic Integrity Board, and the faculty member may be asked to submit further documentation of the violation.
 All hearings of the Academic Integrity Board will be held in accordance with the due process procedures as specified in GSW’s Conduct Code.

-The Vice President for Academic Affairs will notify the student and faculty member of the outcome of the case and of any University sanctions imposed, within five business days, excepting any days when the Vice President of Academic Affairs is travelling on university business.
+The Vice President for Academic Affairs will notify the faculty member, who referred the case, of the Academic Integrity Board’s recommendations, including any University sanctions imposed, within five business days, excepting any days when the Vice President of Academic Affairs is travelling on university business.
 After this communication with the faculty, the Vice President for Academic Affairs will issue the final outcome letter to the student, with a copy to the faculty, as well as any other appropriate academic records file, within five (5) days following the communication with the faculty.
-If sanctions include suspension or expulsion, the student’s Department Chair and/or Dean will also be notified.
+If sanctions include suspension or expulsion, the student’s Department Chair or Dean will also be notified.
 A student may not withdraw from the course in which an accusation has been made during the student conduct process.
 Students accused of academic dishonesty are entitled to the due process rights outlined in the Conduct Policy.
 A student has the right to appeal the Vice President of Academic Affairs’ decision to the President of the University.

 For the provision of an academic learning environment and the protection of students and the total University community, the University has adopted a policy for the administrative medical/mental health withdrawals of students by the Vice President for Student Affairs.
 In making this decision, the Vice President for Student Affairs may consult with the Director of Counseling Services, the University physician, the Director of the University's Health Services, the Director of the University's Public Safety Office, Director of Human Resources, other appropriate university officials [such as Residence Life staff, Dean/Asst.
 Dean of Students, faculty, etc.], as well as with the student's parents/legal guardians [if under age 18-FERPA based], and the student's physician and appropriate health professionals [in the form of medical records documentation].